 for all $(d-1)$-dimensional subspaces $\Theta$ and all $\bu\in \Sigma^*$.
 Then

 \end{thm}

 For self-affine fractals, the box-counting dimensions and Hausdorff dimensions are bounded by the same value $d(T_1,\ldots, T_M)$.
-Unfortunately, $s^*$ does not provide much information for the Hausdorff dimensions of self-affine Moran sets, and we have to find a different candidate for Hausdorff dimensions.
+Unfortunately, $s^*$ does not provide much information for the Hausdorff dimensions of non-autonomous affine sets, and we have to find a different candidate for Hausdorff dimensions.

 Fix $s\geq 0$.
 By applying ``Method II'' in Rogers~\cite{Bk_Rogers}, we define a Hausdorff type measure on $\Sigma^\infty$ as follows.
 For each integer $k>0$, let

 We obtain a net measure of Hausdorff type by letting